There are two major categories of crimes: felonies and misdemeanors. Of these two, the misdemeanors are the less serious ones.

 What About Probation

 Since class C misdemeanors don’t usually come with a jail sentence, the traditional probation approach does not apply.
-However, there is nonetheless a way to make it part of a deferred disposition.
+However, there is a way to make it part of a deferred disposition.
 It requires the defendant to complete a probation process.

 This means that he or she must make it through the probation period without violating any of the terms that have been imposed.
 These can include paying restitution and fees as well as court costs, meeting with a probation officer, doing community service, and, most importantly, not getting arrested.